Pyplioud/UR-Solar-Deep-Learning/README.md

 Working in progress.
-To see the development, you can check the code
+The repository is up to date if you wish to check the progress.